QuantConnect/lean-cli/README.md

 Options:
   --brokerage [Paper Trading|Interactive Brokers|Tradier|Oanda|Bitfinex|Coinbase Pro|Binance|Zerodha|Samco|Kraken|FTX]
-                                  The brokerage to use --ib-organization TEXT          The name or id of the organization with the Interactive Brokers module subscription --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id --ib-password TEXT              Your Interactive Brokers password --ib-data-feed BOOLEAN          Whether the Interactive Brokers price data feed must be used instead of the QuantConnect price data feed
+                                  The brokerage to use --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id --ib-password TEXT              Your Interactive Brokers password --ib-data-feed BOOLEAN          Whether the Interactive Brokers price data feed must be used instead of the QuantConnect price data feed

-  --ib-enable-delayed-streaming-data BOOLEAN
-                                  Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for

   --tradier-account-id TEXT       Your Tradier account id --tradier-access-token TEXT     Your Tradier access token